Sslaxx/Godot_Sonic_Engine/Docs/Design/03_Player.md

 ## Movement and speed

 Movement is controlled overall by the movement state, which is a bitmask determining how and why the character can move.
+The movement state and direction will dictate how the speed is worked out.

 ## Animations